Quartett zum Quadrat

 Heiner Müller’s „Quartet” meets Leoš Janáček’s late string quartets

-With this staging of the string quartets No. 1 „Kreutzer Sonata” and No. 2 „Intimate Letters” by Leoš Janáček (1854–1928), we aim to continue our successful collaboration with the renowned Kuss Quartet, which began to great acclaim with the Beethoven evening „Force and Freedom.”
-The fact that both of Janáček’s quartets—premiered in 1924 and 1928—like the adapted Beethoven quartets, stem from the late creative period of their respective composers, and rank among the Kuss Quartet’s declared favorites, contributed significantly to this programming decision.
+With the staging of Leoš Janáček’s String Quartets No. 1 “Kreutzer Sonata” and No. 2 “Intimate Letters” (1854–1928), we continue our collaboration with the renowned Kuss Quartet, which began to great acclaim with the Beethoven evening “Force & Freedom”.
+The fact that both quartets—premiered in 1924 and 1928, like Beethoven’s adapted quartets—belong to their composer’s late period and are among the Kuss Quartet’s declared favourites, inspired this programming choice.

-The result is a hall of mirrors of human love and desire, in which Janáček’s music becomes both impulse and commentary on Müller’s literary composition.
-With a pair of actors and dancers alongside the Kuss Quartet, we are developing a production that explores the fragile hope of finding refuge in the seemingly safe realm of the private—especially in times of profound political and social upheaval.
+It is a hall of mirrors of human desire and suffering, in which Janáček’s music becomes both impulse and commentary on Müller’s literary composition.
+With a pair of actors, a pair of dancers, and the Kuss Quartet, we create a production that, amid profound political and social upheaval, explores the questionable refuge of the private sphere – which ultimately proves to be a battlefield of mutual destruction.
+These unassimilated social contradictions corrode the individual from within.

 +